openbmc/openbmc/poky/documentation/profile-manual/intro.rst

    $ bitbake core-image-sato-sdk

-or alternatively by adding 'tools-profile' to the EXTRA_IMAGE_FEATURES line in your local.conf::
+or alternatively by adding 'tools-profile' to the :term:`EXTRA_IMAGE_FEATURES` line in your local.conf::

    EXTRA_IMAGE_FEATURES = "debug-tweaks tools-profile"